The Internet is a gigantic infrastructure that lets businesses, governments, and individuals manage thousands of different things online.

 81% of businesses would consider marketing their products or services on Facebook using videos.

 The number of photos uploaded daily to social media was 1.8 billion in 2014, and Facebook was among the top three social platforms driving image uploads.
 Today, Facebook is still one of the most used platforms, where people upload and share on average 350 million images per day.

 98.3% of users access social media using a mobile device.

 Instagram, Facebook, and WhatsApp stories, all have the same number of daily users.

 Facebook is the biggest social marketing platform for businesses.
-So far, there are over 1.69 billion active users on Facebook, according to a report from Statista.
+So far, there are about 2.89 billion monthly active users on Facebook, according to a report from Statista.

 Predictions from eMarketer show that 87.1% of marketers will use Facebook to promote products and services in 2020, while the global ad spending on the social platform is expected to reach almost $95 billion in 2021.

 More Instagram statistics and data is available here.

 72% of teenagers use Instagram, while 69% use Snapchat most often.
 In the US, 32% of teenagers list Instagram as the most important social network.
 In this sense, Instagram is ahead of all other social media platforms.